Andy Murray beats Denis Kudla in 1st round of San Diego Open

 The 34-year-old Murray, a three-time Grand Slam champion and two-time Olympic gold medalist, is still trying to work his way back to form after two hip operations and a series of other injuries.

-He had been scheduled to play Kei Nishikori, but the 31-year-old from Japan withdrew with a back injury.
+Murray, currently ranked No. 109, had been scheduled to play 52nd-ranked Kei Nishikori, but the 31-year-old from Japan withdrew with a back injury.

+Murray was fresh off an encouraging quarterfinal run last week in Metz, where he fell to the eventual champion Hubert Hurkacz.
+At the U.S. Open, Murray pushed third-seed Stefanos Tsitsipas to five sets.

+“It’s been better,” Murray said.
+“The U.S. Open was sort of the start of where I played a bit better and I just need to start beating some higher ranked players.”

 Murray is a wild-card entry in this hard-court tournament that was created this year to help fill a gap in the ATP calendar created when the post-U.S. Open circuit in Asia was called off because of COVID-19 concerns.